There’s a key way to curb the spread of COVID-19. But no one is talking about it

 Social distancing isn’t necessarily enough

-We’ve heard it again and again that 6 feet of social distance creates a safe buffer, and restaurants, offices, and even Starbucks cafes are being redesigned around that tenant.
+We’ve heard it again and again that 6 feet of social distance creates a safe buffer, and restaurants, offices, and even Starbucks cafes are being redesigned around that tenet.
 Social distance does help prevent transmission, but according to new modeling, even a small breeze can spread COVID-19 up to 20 feet.

 Dimitris Drikakis, the professor at University of Nicosia, Cyprus, who created the model, insists that this finding doesn’t mean that someone coughing 20 feet away will get you instantly sick.
 The overall amount of virus you breathe in over time matters, too.
 But his research does confirm that even outdoors, distance gatherings come with some risk.
 And given these findings, we should scrutinize our indoor air aggressively, too.